DevOps-Cert/linuxsystemadministration/README.md

 /var/log/apache2 stores apache2 logs

-<details><summary>TASK: Find all occurrences of sudo and su authentication and place a report in /tmp/41.15 in a file named attackers.txt</summary>
+<details><summary>Find all occurrences of sudo and su authentication and place a report in /tmp/41.15 in a file named attackers.txt</summary>

 ```
 # grep "su|sudo" /var/log/auth.log > /tmp/41.15/attackers.txt